Classical Drama and Theatre

 C. Else's Theory

 Else's theory has several clear advantages over the others.
 First and foremost, it explains the chronology and locality of tragedy's genesis.
 There can be little doubt that it happened in Athens at some point during the sixth century BCE.
-Even if there are theatre-like entertainments elsewhere in the Greek world prior to tragedy, there is no competent ancient source that does not recognize the Athenians in some way as the inventors of drama—there is not even a shred of credible evidence to suggest otherwise—so to Else, the dynamic combination of Thespis and Aeschylus, not some poorly attested social institution, was the real force behind the drive to create this art form.
-Tragedy is the unique concoction of men who lived at the right moment in the right place to bring theatre to life.
+Even if there are theatre-like entertainments elsewhere in the Greek world or anywhere prior to the rise of tragedy, there is no competent ancient source that does not recognize the Athenians in some way as the inventors of drama, and there is not even a shred of credible evidence to suggest otherwise.
+So to Else, the dynamic combination of Thespis and Aeschylus, not some poorly attested social institution or vague seasonal celebration, was the real force behind the drive to create this art form.
+In Else's eyes, tragedy is the unique concoction of men who lived at the right moment in the right place to bring theatre to life.

 Essentially, what Else is doing is subverting the whole mentality of "evolution," the sense that art entails cause and effect which over time lead to visible changes in its presentation.
 Instead, he has posited a theory of spontaneous generation for tragedy—a student of mine aptly called this the "creationist theory" of Greek drama—inasmuch as Else is essentially saying that early Greek theatre did not evolve, but was "created," born several times, in fact: in Thespis' early touring shows, and again in 534 BCE when Pisistratus instituted the City Dionysia in Athens and decided to include drama among its celebrations, and finally in Aeschylus' masterful hands during the early Classical Age when it took on the shape in which we know it.
 It's hard to argue against Else's contentions, and thus many scholars today follow his thesis.